by Tony Moore

 Called linkage or articulation agreements, or graduate and partner programs, these vigorous academic tracks open doors to a wide variety of careers and offer unique opportunities.

-That engineering program also includes agreements with Case Western Reserve University and Rensselaer Polytechnic Institute.
+“Not only are students gaining the technical skills needed to succeed in the industry, but they are gaining highly valuable—and marketable—skills from their liberal-arts education,” says Laura Kilko, associate director of Dickinson’s Career Center, of the engineering agreements with Case Western Reserve University and Rensselaer Polytechnic Institute.
 Generally, the agreements offer preference in admission, make the graduate application process simpler and/or quicken the pace in earning dual bachelor or graduate degrees or graduate credit for work done at Dickinson.
 Other agreements are in place with the following institutions (for specific information on each program, click the link):

 Paige Hamilton ’17, currently at the University of East Anglia, pursuing a master’s in media & international development, sees the partnership program as a great way to expand your horizon.

 “I would tell any student contemplating joining the Dickinson/UEA program that the opportunity has great potential to open up your studies and future career paths,” says the former sociology major.
 “Partnering with another institution like the UEA will offer you the chance to internationalize not only your studies but also your social network, as the institution boasts a diverse student body.
 And learning from their experiences can be equally as valuable as your lectures.”

 And whether it’s international arenas, law or health, graduates have found that the programs pave the way for a fulfilling professional life.